ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Tested with RootsMagic version 10.
 Not compatible with ver 7.

-.exe file version
-       Windows 64bit only.
-Tested with Windows 11.
+Tested with Python for Windows v3.13.1   64bit

-.py file version
-       Tested with Python for Windows v3.12   64bit The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.
+The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.

 =========================================================================DIV80==
-Overview

 This program is what is called a "command line utility".
-To install and use the exe single file version:
+To install and use the script:

+*  Install Python for Windows x64  -see immediately below

 *  Create a new folder on your disk.
    This will be called the "working folder".

-*  Copy these files from the downloaded zip file to the working folder- ChangeSourceTemplate.exe
-      RM-Python-config.ini

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree

+*  Copy these files and the folder from the downloaded zip file to the working folder- ChangeSourceTemplate.py
+      RM-Python-config.ini
+      RMpy

-*  Edit the supplied text file named "RM-Python-config.ini".
-(Hereinafter referred to, as the "config file".)
+*  Edit the file, RM-Python-config.ini (hereinafter referred to as the "config file") in the working folder.

-   The utility needs to know where the RM database file is located, the output report file name and location, and the various configuration parameters needed to tell the utility what to do.
+   The utility needs to know where the RM database file is located, the output report file name and its location.
+   If you followed the above instructions, no edits are needed.

-*  Double click the ChangeSourceTemplate.exe file to run the utility and generate the report text file.
+*  Double click the ChangeSourceTemplate.py file to run the utility and generate the report text file.

 *  Examine the report text file and then, based on the output, go to the